Sheng-Cheng/Sheng-Cheng.github.io/_pages/about.md

 Recent news
 ------
 * 2023/08: Our new preprint on DiffTune is available on [arxiv](https://arxiv.org/abs/2209.10021).
 The video can be found [here](https://youtu.be/g42UxcIHUdg).
-Feel free to try DiffTune using our open-sourced toolset: [repo](https://github.com/Sheng-Cheng/DiffTuneOpenSource).
+Feel free to try DiffTune using our open-sourced [toolset](https://github.com/Sheng-Cheng/DiffTuneOpenSource).
 * 2023/08: I gave a talk at the Long Feng Science Forum at CUHK-Shenzhen.
 * 2023/07: I gave an invited talk at the [Robotics and Perception Group](https://rpg.ifi.uzh.ch/) at the University of Zurich.
 * 2023/04: Our new paper on hyperparameter-free auto-tuning using DiffTune has been accepted by L4DC for oral presentation (16 selected out of 167 submissions)!
 The preprint is available [here]([https://youtu.be/i8Lms1cOoyI](https://arxiv.org/abs/2212.03194)).
 The presentation is available [here](https://www.youtube.com/live/9dk6tRNxUU8?feature=share&t=22479).